Often, when I tell elders that I’m a chaplain, the first thing they want to know is “who are you with?”

 Workplace.
 Pastors serve in a particular church, congregation, and (typically) denomination.
 They serve within the church and its community.
 Chaplains, by definition, serve in the workplace, for a group or entity that is not inherently spiritual, such as military groups, police forces, fire stations, hospitals, schools, prisons, and of course senior care communities.
 In other words, when performing chaplain functions, I do not represent any particular church.

 Secular and spiritual.
 Pastors are tasked with building up and inspiring their particular body of believers in faith to be the hands and feet of God in the world.
 Chaplains are trained in the “hands and feet” part.
 Again by definition, a chaplain is both religious and secular, spiritual and nondenominational, because we are called to meet anyone’s needs—not just people who share our own faith background.
-As noted in the IFOC manual, “The Chaplain must be able to function in his or her capacity without consideration of the person’s spiritual background or understanding.”
+As noted in the IFOC manual, “The Chaplain must be able to function in his or her capacity without consideration of [that is, bias about] the person’s spiritual background or understanding.”

 Practical.
 As required by their denomination, pastors usually earn advanced theological degrees that they apply to teaching and other functions.
 Chaplain training is primarily in practical service: for example, good listening skills, how to follow instructions when meeting immediate needs in an emergency or natural-disaster situation, how to deliver a death notification, what to say and not say in a crisis moment of trauma, grief, or loss.